moritzploss/tribology/README.md

 # version history

-Neutral builds are continuously pushed to PyPI.
-The changes listed for the neutral builds are with respect to the latest numbered release.
+Neutral builds are continuously deployed to PyPI.
+The log for neutral builds includes changes with respect to the latest numbered release listed below.

 #### Latest Neutral Build on PyPI